 For the first few years of its existence, syncing iPhone meant plugging it into a computer.
 But, with the introduction of iOS 5, you can forget the cables completely.
-With iOS 5, you can sync iPhone over Wi-Fi (the iPod touch and iPad, which can also run iOS 5, can also sync over Wi-Fi).
+If you're running iOS 5 or higher, you can sync iPhone over Wi-Fi (the iPod touch and iPad, which can also run iOS 5 and up, can also sync over Wi-Fi).
 Here's what you need to know to use this feature.

 To use Wi-Fi syncing, you need the following: